Meeds-io/meeds/README.md

 To build the Platform Community Tomcat Standalone package, from the root directory just launch :

-    mvn install -s settings.xml
+    mvn install

-Take a coffee, a tea, whatever you like the time that Maven downloads the earth and then you'll have the result in `plf-community-tomcat-standalone/target/plf-community-tomcat-standalone-<<CURRENT_VERSION>>/plf-community-tomcat-standalone-<<CURRENT_VERSION>>`
+Take a coffee, a tea, whatever you like the time that Maven downloads the earth and then you'll have the result in `plf-community-tomcat-standalone/target/platform-community-<<CURRENT_VERSION>>/platform-community-<<CURRENT_VERSION>>`

-The `settings.xml` file at the root of the project gives you :

-*   the good setup for remote repositories (You need to declare <https://repository.exoplatform.org/public/> as remote repository if you want to use your own settings)
-*   a custom local repository (`${user.home}/.m2/exo-repository/`) to no pollute your own one.
+If you are using a Maven Repository Manager you need to proxify our repository <https://repository.exoplatform.org/public/> (snapshots and releases).

+If you are using a mirror in your maven settings you need to exlude our repository identifier `repository.exoplatform.org` if your mirror don't proxify it.

 Build options
 -------------

 Add `-Dskip-archive` in your build command line to not generate the final zip archive (and thus gain few seconds of build).

-*TIP* : Your build will be faster (~40%) using a JDK7
+*TIP* : Your build will be faster (~40%) using a JDK7.
+It will be also faster if you use Apache Maven >= 3.1.

 How to launch ?
 ---------------